Okunev culture: Paleogenetics

-The Okunevo population showed high genetic affinities with the Botai culture, some of the Tarim mummies, and Altai hunter-gatherers, and may be ancestral to Uralic-speaking populations.
+The Okunevo population showed also genetic affinities with the Botai culture, some of the Tarim mummies, and Altai hunter-gatherers.

+The results of the analysis of the origin of the ancient steppe populations of nomads of the Eurasian steppe (from the Urals to Altai), including representatives of the Bronze Age Okunev culture from the Sayan-Altai, showed that the samples contained components that were most pronounced in Ancient North Eurasian, Eastern hunter-gatherers, Caucasian hunter-gatherers from Georgia and also occur from the component that is most pronounced among the Nganasans (Samoyedic people) and is widely distributed among various modern people from Siberia and Central Asia.

+Paternal haplogroups

+Hollard et al. (2018) reported the paternal haplogroups of Okunevo specimens.
+The six extracted Y-DNA belonged to the following haplogroups: Haplogroup NO1 (three samples), R-M269, Q-M346 and Q-L54.
+A 2018 genetic study published in the journal Science examined the remains of ten Okunevo males.
+They were found to be carrying the paternal haplogroups R-M269, Q-L54, Q-L330 (three samples), Q-L940 (three samples), Q-L56 and Q-L712.

+Maternal haplogroups

+According to Holllard (2018), 58% of Okunevo specimens carried the East Eurasian haplogroups A, C or D, while 41% carried the West Eurasian haplogroups T, U, H or J.

+The mitochondrial haplogroup A-a1b3* was identified in the RISE674 sample (4300–3850 years ago, Okunevo_EMBA).

+In representatives of the Okunev culture from the burial ground of Syda V (Minusinsk Basin), a variety of mitochondrial DNA variants was determined.
+The Okunevs belonged to the West Eurasian (U, H, J and T) and East Eurasian (A, C and D) subbranches of haplogroups.

 Art

 Representative art: small amulets, stone steles up to 4 m tall and petroglyphs.

-The Okunev people left behind wonderful monuments of art.
-Characteristic rock inscriptions and stone statues have become famous since the travels of D. G. Messerschmidt in 1722-1723 and subsequent Academic expeditions.
+The Okunev people left behind monuments of art.
+Characteristic rock inscriptions and stone statues have become famous since the travels of D. G. Messerschmidt in 1722-1723 and subsequent academic expeditions.
 Steles with drawings from burial vaults are unique.
 The stone slabs are dominated by realistic images of animals and masks in headdresses, which apparently had a cult character.
 Rock art monuments are being studied and new ones are being discovered that were not studied by previous researchers.
 Menhirs are common in the territory of modern Khakassia and the southern part of the Krasnoyarsk Krai.
 More than 300 of them have been explored on the territory of the Minusinsk Basin.
 Only 10 sites are known on the right bank of the Yenisei.

-The impressive stone steles were originally erected at gravesites and were subsequently reused more thean millennium later in the Scythian-era kurgans of Tagar Culture.
+The impressive stone steles were originally erected at gravesites and were subsequently reused more than a millennium later in the Scythian-era kurgans of Tagar Culture.